RomanLut/Multiwii-ESP32-port/README.md

 The goal is to build quadcopter based on ESP32 microcontroller, Eachine E58 motors and 3D-printed shell.

-Drone can be controlled with Dualshock 3 controller, or DIY controller based on https://github.com/RomanLut/hx_espnow_rc
+Drone can be controlled with Dualshock 3 gamepad, or DIY controller based on https://github.com/RomanLut/hx_espnow_rc

 Firmware is Mahowii port for ESP32.